-For some individuals this might be a new idea.
-When people get stuck on this exercise, they tend to just write what they're looking for in a job or an employment situation, which is a fine thing to understand but is not a "workview" (or "theory of work").
+For students and alumni, this might be a new idea.
+When people get stuck on this exercise, they tend to just write what they're looking for in a job or an employment situation, which is a fine thing to understand but is not a workview (or "theory of work").